qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 * |hideAllLayers| :guilabel:`Hide All Layers`
 * |showSelectedLayers| :guilabel:`Show Selected Layers`
 * |hideSelectedLayers| :guilabel:`Hide Selected Layers`
-* |toggleSelectedLayers| :guilabel:`Toggle Selected Layers`: change the visibility of the first selected layer in the panel, and applies that state to the other selected layers.
+* |toggleSelectedLayers| :guilabel:`Toggle Selected Layers`: changes the visibility of the first selected layer in the panel, and applies that state to the other selected layers.
 Also accesible through :kbd:`Space` shortcut.
-* :guilabel:`Toggle Selected Layers Independently`: change the visibility status of each selected layer
+* :guilabel:`Toggle Selected Layers Independently`: changes the visibility status of each selected layer
 * |hideDeselectedLayers| :guilabel:`Hide Deselected Layers`